Anonymous6768/anonymous6768.github.io/README.md

 ## Update 1.1
-Login page has a new, fresh look!
+-Login page has a new, fresh look!
+-Login bypass patched